theme222/HorseyType/README.md

 * Unity crashes : 2

 ## How to use
-1. Clone / Download the git repo to your computer and look for the folder `Builds`.
+1. Clone / Download the git repo to your computer and look for the folder `BuiltGame`.
 2. Run the binary (If you are on Linux) or the executable (If you are on Windows)
 3. This game does not save any data yet so make sure to adjust the values in the settings to your liking.